apache/flink/docs/content.zh/docs/ops/debugging/debugging_classloading.md

 These classes can be divided into three groups based on their origin:

   - The **Java Classpath**: This is Java's common classpath, and it includes the JDK libraries, and all code in Flink's `/lib` folder (the classes of Apache Flink and some dependencies).
+They are loaded by *AppClassLoader*.

   - The **Flink Plugin Components**: The plugins code in folders under Flink's `/plugins` folder.
 Flink's plugin mechanism will dynamically load them once during startup.

   - The **Dynamic User Code**: These are all classes that are included in the JAR files of dynamically submitted jobs, (via REST, CLI, web UI).
-They are loaded (and unloaded) dynamically per job.
+They are loaded (and unloaded) dynamically by *FlinkUserCodeClassLoader* per job.

 As a general rule, whenever you start the Flink processes first and submit jobs later, the job's classes are loaded dynamically.
 If the Flink processes are started together with the job/application, or if the application spawns the Flink components (JobManager, TaskManager, etc.), then all job's classes are in the Java classpath.